h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_isolation_forest.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you're not sure about exact values for hyper-parameters of Isolation Forest, you can plug ``H2OIsolationForest`` to
-``H2OGridSearch`` and define a hyper-space to be walked through.
+``H2OGridSearch`` and define a hyper-parameter space to be walked through.
 Unlike other Sparkling Water algorithms used in
 ``H2OGridSearch``, you must pass ``validationDataFrame`` to ``H2OIsolationForest`` as a parameter in order to
 ``H2OGridSearch`` be able to evaluate produced models.
 The validation data frame has to have an extra column identifying
 whether the row represents an anomaly or not.
 The column can contain only two string values, where a value for the negative